ryn8raun248/GraphML_Final_Project/README.md

 Hypothesis: If I experiment with several other optimizers (i.e., Adamax), then I can improve the fraud detection performance results on the Yelp dataset.

 #### Methods:
 In this project, we are using graph machine learning to look at false reviews on a Yelp dataset, which includes hotel and restaurant reviews filtered (spam) and recommended (legitimate) by Yelp.
+Based on previous studies which show that opinion fraudsters have connections in user, product, review text, and time, we take reviews as nodes in the graph and design three relations: 1) R-U-R: it connects reviews posted by the same user; 2) R-S-R: it connects reviews under the same product with the same star rating (1-5 stars); 3) R-T-R: it connects two reviews under the same product posted in the same month.

+I am using different optimizers as experiments.
+This includes Aadamax, <TODO>

 #### Results:

 #### Conclusion: